bubon-ik/polkadotHack/README.md

 ## 📝 Overview

 **Polkadot Discovery Roulette** is an interactive web application that helps users discover high-quality projects in the Polkadot ecosystem through a gamified roulette system.
-Built for the **Polkadot Builder Party Hackathon 2025**, this app demonstrates:

-- 🔗 Polkadot.js wallet integration
-- 🎲 On-chain randomness using Paseo block hashes
-- ⏱️ Fair cooldown mechanism to prevent abuse
-- 🎨 Beautiful glassmorphism UI
-- 📱 Fully responsive design
+The app uses blockchain-powered randomness from Paseo testnet to ensure fair and verifiable project selection.

 ## ✨ Features